-Participants will be able to identify vulnerabilities in illegal network tradecraft and acquire an understanding of the policy implications for foreign affairs, immigration, and citizenship, some of which were only recently resolved.
+Participants will be able to identify vulnerabilities in illegal network tradecraft and acquire an understanding of the policy implications for immigration, and citizenship, some of which were only recently resolved.

 Email Reminder Date:

 Daniel M. Stanton served for thirty-two years with the Canadian Security Intelligence Service, including twelve years as an Executive Manager in operations.
-Mr. Stanton’s expertise stems from a lengthy career in counterintelligence, human source recruitment, and validation.
-He has worked in three domestic regions as well as many assignments overseas.
-Mr. Stanton has an honours degree in history and philosophy from Queens University, Kingston, Ontario.
+Mr. Stanton had a lengthy career in counterintelligence, counter-proliferation, and counterterrorism, with recognized expertise in human source recruitment, handling, validation, and training.